Sillyxph/Multiplayer-optimization/README_en.md

 ## Install

-There are three formats of this modpack : "Modrinth" , "Curseforge" , "Mcbbs".
+There are three formats of this modpack : "Modrinth" , "Curseforge" , "MultiMC".

-If you are a chinese player , you can download "Mcbbs".
+"MultiMC" is suggested.

 ## To do